-Activity Evidence that supports this approach Challenge number(s) addressed Ensure that teaching and provision allows all EYFS children to achieve their maximum level of development.
-EYFS teachers to work with specialist lead teacher.
-A proven and effective form of support for teacher professional development is mentoring and/or coaching.
-Support will draw on the expertise of Specialist Teachers from the Teaching School Hub and EEF guidance on 'Effective Professional Development', including the 'Effective Mechanisms of PD' - i.e. what are the essential elements that make mentoring or coaching more likely to be effective.
-1,2,3,5,6 Develop the role of Middle / Subject Leaders to have an increased impact on improving the quality of teaching.
+Activity Evidence that supports this approach Challenge number(s) addressed Continue to develop the role of Middle / Subject Leaders to have an increased impact on improving the quality of teaching.
+Several staff are undertaking NPQ's and other subject based professional development.
+Funding increased release time will strengthen their ability to have impact across the wider school.
 Evidence indicates that high quality teaching is the most important lever schools have to improve pupil attainment, including for disadvantaged pupils.
 Schools should focus on building teacher knowledge and pedagogical expertise, curriculum development, and the purposeful use of assessment.
 In some cases, this may include the selection of high-quality curriculum materials, or investment in the use of standardised assessments.
 Supporting resources: • The EEF's guidance reports offer practical, evidence-based advice to schools on a range of topics to support high quality teaching, such as improving literacy, maths, science and improving teacher feedback.
 The EEF Toolkit includes summaries of the best available evidence on approaches.
 1,2,3,4,5 Contd.
 Deliver the Read Write Inc Phonics / Spelling Programme through focused group lessons.
 This is the equivalent of four hours TA time per day.
 Provision of ongoing consultancy and CPD to develop staff skills to ensure fidelity.
 This is a well-respected DFE endorsed phonics / spelling programme.
 The programme has been successful in supporting pupils with poor language and little home support.
 It has provided good support for those starting the school with poor speech and language acquisition.
-1,3,4 Improve all pupils' attainment in writing through CPD / implementation of new approach using The Write Stuff.
-The Write Stuff Scheme is an engaging, structured, evidence-based approach to the teaching of Writing.
-1,3,4 Training for all staff in the use of Thinking Skills strategies to: • increase pupil engagement in their learning across the curriculum; • develop the ability to use thinking skills to solve problems; develop as confident, effective, independent learners.
-Metacognition and self-regulation approaches to teaching, support pupils to think about their own learning more explicitly, often by teaching them specific strategies for planning, monitoring, and evaluating their learning.
-Over time, this enables pupils to manage their own learning and overcome challenges themselves.
-Evidence suggests that disadvantaged pupils are less likely to use metacognitive and self-regulatory strategies without being explicitly taught.
-(EEF) 1,2,3,4
+1,3,4 Fund additional cover for the phonics lead to observe and support staff for one session a week Ensure that there is ongoing staff development opportunities and improved monitoring of the quality of delivery.